Defending Human Rights in Turkey: Can Atalay and Yiğit Aksakoğlu

 Each week Ünzile goes to see her husband in the Silivri prison just outside Istanbul.
 On Wednesdays, she has exactly one hour, between 9am and 10am, to visit him there.
 Once a month Deniz and Leyla join her to see their father.
 There are often long lines leading to long waiting times for visitors of the prison; in order to get there on time the family must leave around 6 o’clock in the morning or even earlier, in order to spend one hour with Aksakoğlu.

-It has been difficult for the family to adjust to this situation. Ünzile recalls that she was unable to even leave the house in the two weeks following her husband’s arrest.
-Yiğit, too, struggled, she says, “At first Yiğit told me that he did not want to know how the girls are feeling.
+It has been difficult for the family to adjust to this situation. Ünzile recalled that she was unable to even leave the house in the two weeks following her husband’s arrest.
+Yiğit, too, struggled, she said, “At first Yiğit told me that he did not want to know how the girls are feeling.
 It upset him too much.”
 But soon afterwards, they began to talk about everything openly.
 The family has the right for a 10-minute phone conversation.
 This precious window of time is now exclusively reserved for Deniz and Leyla.
 The two are rushed out of school every Thursday, so they do not to miss the brief opportunity to speak with their father.

 For more than four months, Yiğit has been in isolation, staying in a 13 m2 prison cell.
 He spends most of his time reading novels, poetry, and non-fiction— much of it work-related.
 Since he is only allowed 15 publications at a time, including newspapers and magazines, and since many people send him books in addition to the ones his wife brings him, he must read fast.
 “He has a morning book and an evening book and he prefers to read the books while walking.
-In between he works, takes notes on his case,” Ünzile describes.
+In between he works, takes notes on his case,” Ünzile described.

 Her husband tells her to be positive and not to worry, to look after herself and their girls.
 But that is not always easy.
 It helps Ünzile to focus on daily activities such as work at family business and her children.
 “We speak about everything openly, so we cry together and we laugh together.
 Recently Deniz asked: ‘Why can’t daddy come home?
 He is not that far away.’
-Then I tell her that he is indeed not that far but that they want to keep him there,” she says.
+Then I tell her that he is indeed not that far but that they want to keep him there,” she said.

 The support Ünzile and her daughters are receiving from friends and colleagues of Yiğit— often people she had never met before— is massive and heartwarming.
 They have set up a website, www.yigitaksakoglu.com, containing information about Yiğit and the case and campaigning for his release.
 They also help with researching evidence against the charges and spend time with Deniz and Leyla.
-“I’m probably going to miss this when Yiğit is free,” she laughs.
+“I’m probably going to miss this when Yiğit is free,” she laughed.

 Aksakoğlu, Kavala and the others will stand trial on June 24. Ünzile is convinced that the judge will not keep her husband in prison.
-“We know that this time will pass, but we hope that it will not last much longer because it damages us and it is a grave injustice.”
+“We know that this time will pass, but we hope that it will not last much longer because it damages us and it is a grave injustice,” she said.
 Yet there is also a creeping doubt in her head, “I’m anxiously asking myself: how can you prove something so absurd?”

 Find the whole series here: Defending Human Rights in Turkey: Stories that Need to Be Heard